“Mr Engels. Mr Engels. It’s time to get up.” said a voice from the door. I groaned and rolled over.

 For the first hour or so, there were no mountains to be seen at all.
-Once we had passed through the elaborate archway on the outskirts — every self-respecting Tajik town seems to have at least one imposing triumphal arch to mark the city limits — the blackness was nearly absolute.
+Once we had passed through the elaborate archway on the outskirts – every self-respecting Tajik town has at least one imposing triumphal arch to mark the city limits – the blackness was nearly absolute.

 I started off riding with J., a taciturn man wearing a long purple quilted coat over his faded denim suit.
 We had no common language at all, but he had the air of a straight shooter, business-like and courteous.
 He had been assigned to drive the Uaz, a squat little gray-painted vehicle that resembled a VW Bus.
 From the noises it made, I gathered that it wasn’t any happier about getting up at five in the morning than I was.